SeanDS/optivis/README.md

 There are a number of features planned for future releases.
 See the [issue tracker](https://github.com/SeanDS/optivis/labels/enhancement) for more information.

 ## Tests ##
 Optivis contains some basic tests to validate and verify inputs to its various objects.
-You can check that the tests pass or fail by running 'optivis test' with Python from the root directory.
+You can check that the tests pass or fail by running

+`python optivis test`

+from the root Optivis directory (the same directory as this readme).

 Sean Leavey
 https://github.com/SeanDS/